King's Indian Defence: 1.d4 Nf6 2.c4...... 8.d5

 TL;DR

-Written by
+Reviewed by

-King's Indian Defence: 1.d4 Nf6 2.c4...
+King's Indian Defence: 1.d4 Nf6 2.c4......
 8.d5: A Complete Guide

-King's Indian Defence: 1.d4 Nf6 2.c4...
+King's Indian Defence: 1.d4 Nf6 2.c4......
 8.d5 - Opening Moves

 Summary

 The King's Indian Defence: 1.d4 Nf6 2.c4...
-8.d5 arises after 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.Nf3 d6 5.g3 0-0 6.Bg2 c5 7.0-0 Nc6 8.d5 and falls under ECO code E66.
-With 108,387 Lichess games across all rating levels, it is a specialized opening choice.
+8.d5 begins with 1.d4 Nf6 2.c4 g6 3.Nc3 Bg7 4.Nf3 d6 5.g3 0-0 6.Bg2 c5 7.0-0 Nc6 8.d5 (ECO E66).
+Across rating levels it shows up in 108,387 recorded games — enough data to map exactly where it succeeds and where it stalls.

 History and Notable Players

 It arises from the King's Indian Defence: 1.d4 Nf6 2.c4...
 7.0-0.
-Among the most prolific practitioners on the White side are Milan Vukic (19 games), Margarita Voiska (6 games), Efim Geller (6 games).
-On the Black side, notable exponents include Svetozar Gligoric (14 games), Robert E Byrne (9 games), Kvetoslav Znamenacek (7 games).
+On the White side, Milan Vukic (19 games), Margarita Voiska (6 games), Efim Geller (6 games) top the database.
+Notable Black exponents: Svetozar Gligoric (14 games), Robert E Byrne (9 games), Kvetoslav Znamenacek (7 games).

-Common Mistakes to Avoid
+Common Mistakes

 Practice on Chessiverse